 But fear not, for despite its dramatic name and unusual aesthetics, this creature is a harmless and fascinating example of nature’s boundless creativity.

-Clad in brilliant hues of turquoise and adorned with a row of curved, horn-like spines along its back, the Hickory Horned Devil looks like it has walked straight out of a science fiction movie.
+Decked out in vivid turquoise with a lineup of horn-like spines, the Hickory Horned Devil could easily be mistaken for a creature from a sci-fi tale.
 The large, orange-red horns on its thorax, which lend it its devilish name, are particularly noteworthy.
-It’s a marvelous specimen that captures the imagination and stirs up intrigue.

 The Hickory Horned Devil is found primarily in the deciduous forests of the eastern and southern United States.
 As its name suggests, one of its primary food sources is the hickory tree, but it doesn’t stop there.
 These caterpillars also feed on the leaves of other hardwood trees, such as walnut, pecan, sweetgum, and persimmon.